a-ludi/dentist/README.md

           methods as it increases the contiguity thus increasing the chance that large-scale scaffolding (e.g. Bionano or Hi-C) finds proper joins.

+- `--min-coverage-reads`, `--min-spanning-reads`, `--region-context`:
+  DENTIST validates closed gaps by mapping the reads to the gap-closed assembly.
+It requires for each gap and the base pairs down- and upstream (`--region-context`) are (1) covered by at least `--min-coverage-reads` reads at every position and (2) are spanned by at least `--min-spanning-reads` reads.
+Thus, increasing any of these numbers makes the *valid* gaps more robust but may reduce their number.

 #### Choosing the Read Type